Follow the advice below to keep yourself safe:

 Please don't wait for the school to teach road safety.
 It’s your responsibility as a parent to give your child the basic skills.
 See the useful resources below for help.

 The 'Think!
-Education' website has useful information about the laws affecting pedestrians, cyclists, passengers and drivers.
-There are also some interesting statistics on who is most likely to be involved in a collision and when: www.dft.gov.uk/think/education/secondary/students/its-a-fact/
+Education' secondary website has useful information about the laws affecting pedestrians, cyclists, passengers and drivers.
+There are also some interesting statistics on who is most likely to be involved in a collision and when: http://think.direct.gov.uk/education/secondary/

 The Highway Code: www.direct.gov.uk